scrapinghub/web-poet/docs/intro/from-ground-up.rst

 .. note::
     The ``BookPage.to_item()`` method is ``async`` in the example above.
-    Make sure to check :ref:`web-poet-fields` if you want to use web-poet fields.
+    Make sure to check :ref:`fields` if you want to use web-poet fields.

 Another reason to consider classes for the extraction code is that sometimes there is no a single "main" method, but you still want to group the related code.